 The pain of degeneration can last anywhere from a few days to a couple of weeks.
 It can be treated with NSAIDs such as ibuprofen or heating pads.
 However, when you are suffering from severe pain, abnormal bleeding, or any of the symptoms associated with fibroids, it is important to have professional medical assessment and treatment.

 How can I tell if my fibroid is degenerating on its own?

 Uterine fibroids are non-cancerous tumors that arise on the muscle of the wall of the uterus, cervix or ovary.
-Roughly 40% of women develop fibroids, causing fibroids to be a great public health concern.
+A statistic from www.ourbodiesourselves.org estimates that about 30% of all women get fibroids by the age of 35 and almost 80% of women will have fibroids by the age 50.
 Some of the symptoms of fibroids may include : urinary incontinence, pelvic pain and pressure, and excessive pain.

 When the fibroid is degenerating, pain is the most common symptom.
 The process of degeneration usually occurs when the fibroid grows so large that the blood vessels “feeding” the fibroid can no longer supply it with oxygen and nutrients.
 The pain of a degenerating fibroid is often localized at the site of the fibroid and can last up to two weeks.

 Another type of degeneration of the fibroid, however, is known as necrobiosis and typically occurs during pregnancy.
 In addition to symptoms of pelvic pain, necrobiosis may cause a fever and a blood lab may indicate an elevation of white blood cells.
 Not as often, but still likely during degeneration, a patient may witness bleeding.